-The turn signal indicators may flash and/or the horn may sound to indicate locking.
+The turn signal indicators may flash and/or the horn may sound on the second press to indicate locking.

 If any door is open when is pressed, all doors will lock, if disabled through vehicle personalization.
 If enabled, only the driver door unlocks.
-See Vehicle Personalization
+See Vehicle Personalization \$\dip 129\$.